-3 5.3.4 Mixin
+231 5.3.4 Mixin

-The Mixin type complements the Kind type in defining the OCCI Core Model type classification system.
-It MUST be implemented.
-The Mixin type represent an extension mechanism, which allows new capabilities to be added to entity instances both at creation-time and/or run-time.
-Sub-types MUST NOT be derived from the Mixin type.
+232 The Mixin type complements the Kind type in defining the OCCI Core Model type classification system.
+It the Mixin type.

-A Mixin instance can be associated with any existing entity instance and thereby identify new capabilities, i.e. Attributes and Actions, for the entity instance.
+MUST be implemented.
+The Mixin type represents an extension mechanism, which allows new capabilities to be added to entity instances both at creation time and/or run time.
+Sub-types MUST NOT be derived from i.e., Attributes and Actions, for the entity instance.
 However, a Mixin can never be applied to a type.
 In the initial instantiation of the OCCI Core Model, with no extensions, no Mixin instances are present.